santisoler/python-tips/README.md

-# python-tips
+# Python tips

-A place to put some Python tips to learn more and become a better developer
+A low-stress place to put some Python tips to learn and become better developers, and to be able to quickly share them.